 So why did the CEO operate his startup from within Be’er Sheba?
 It makes no sense!
 Well, their lead investor, JVP (a top-notch Israeli VC), required that they work from Be’er Sheba.
 Why?
 Mainly due to governmental incentives JVP receives, such as from the chief scientist (innovation authority).

 How is this related to our story?
 Well… The dominant judge in that competition – was from Be’er Sheba.
 She grew there.
 She loved her city…

-Right before the competition, I asked the startup’s CEO: “Doron, how do you like Be’er Sheba?“.
-He then answered: “You know I hate it there“.
+Right before the startup CEO went onstage to present, I asked him: “Doron, how do you like Be’er Sheba?“.
+He then answered: “You know I hate it“.
 “Ok“, I said.
-“From now on, Be’er Shea is your most beloved location, ever!
-At least until after you are on stage“.
+“From now on, Be’er Sheva is your most beloved city, ever!
+At least for as long as you are on stage“.

 Guess what?
-When he was on stage, during the Q&A session, that judge asked him: “how do you like working from Be’er Sheba?“.
-Doron, which was an exceptional storyteller shared with her his love to the city.
+During his Q&A session, that judge asked him: “how do you like working from Be’er Sheba?“.
+I immediately knew it’s a good sing… Doron, which was an exceptional storyteller, shared with her his love to the city.

 That competition, was part of DLD Tel-Aviv, by the way.